Healthy Homes Assessment Pukahu

 Pukahu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Pukahu and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory for all Pukahu and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will be applied during the tenancy of their rental properties.
+• Property managers and landlords are required to keep records that prove conformance with all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.

-• Property managers and private landlords should ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.
+• Property managers and private landlords must ensure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2023